 \paragraph{Accelerator Implementation} PLENA is implemented in SystemVerilog RTL.
-We perform synthesis using Synopsys Design Compiler with the 7\,nm OpenROAD predictive process design kit~\cite{openroad} to generate area and power estimates under a 1\,GHz clock frequency.
+We perform synthesis using the Synopsys Design Compiler with the 7\,nm OpenROAD predictive PDK~\cite{openroad}.
+This helps us to generate area and power estimates at a 1\,GHz clock frequency.

-\paragraph{Accelerator Baselines} Since the works we selected for comparison, MicroscopiQ~\cite{Microscopiq}, FIGNA~\cite{FIGNA}, and Olive~\cite{guo2023olive}, are not open-source and were not evaluated using the same technology node or toolchain, we re-implemented their core components and integrated them into the PLENA system for a fair inference performance comparison.
+\paragraph{Accelerator Baselines} Since our baselines—MicroscopiQ~\cite{Microscopiq}, FIGNA~\cite{FIGNA}, and Olive~\cite{guo2023olive}—are not fully open-sourced or cannot be evaluated under a consistent technology node and toolchain, we re-implemented their core components and integrated them into the PLENA system for a fair inference performance comparison.
 Additionally, DeepScale~\cite{DeepScale} is used for overall system performance estimation, scaling all designs to the 7\,nm process.
-Their detailed area and power of the core units are evaluated using our own implementations.
+Detailed area and power of the core units are evaluated using our own implementations.

-\paragraph{Inference Process} Instead of comparing only with SOTA accelerators, we also evaluate against the latest high performance commercial compute units, including GPUs (A100 80G) and TPUs (v6e-8).
+\paragraph{Inference Process} Instead of comparing only with prior accelerator designs, we also evaluate PLENA against high-performance commercial compute platforms, including GPUs (A100 80GB and H100 80GB) and TPUs (v6e-8), to provide a fair and practical comparison.
 The GPU experiments are conducted in an environment with Ubuntu~22.04, CUDA~12.8, Python~3.11, PyTorch~2.8.0, and vLLM~0.10 V1.
-The TPU experiments are conducted in an environment with v2-alpha-tpuv6e software and vllm\textbackslash vllm\_tpu docker image.
+The TPU experiments are conducted in an environment with v2-alpha-tpuv6e software.